PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <br>

 ## Generate Outbound Traffic
-Access the workload VMs in each region and initiate outbound traffic and verify traffic originating from `us-east1` travereses the `us-east1-vmseries` and traffic originating from `us-west1` traverses the `us-west1-vmseries`.
+Access the workload VMs in each region to initiate egress internet traffic.
+Then, verify traffic sourced from `us-east1` travereses the `us-east1-vmseries` and traffic sourced from `us-west1` traverses the `us-west1-vmseries`.

 <img src="images/diagram_egress.png">

 > [!NOTE]
 > You can redisplay the Terraform output values at anytime by running `terraform output` from the `google-cloud-vmseries-ncc-tutorial` directory.

-1. In Cloud Shell, open two additional tabs: :heavy_plus_sign:.
+1. In Cloud Shell, open two additional tabs :heavy_plus_sign:.

 2. In the 1st tab, paste the `SSH_VM_REGION1` output to SSH to `us-east1-vm` (`10.1.0.5`).